Monday 21 February 2000

 We woke up to a beautiful day so good in fact we decided to chance it without our raincoats.
 Jon had a small dispute with a fellow guest at the hostel over which bed he should be in.

-The buildings are fantastic, a highlight of the University is the Book of Kells dating from 800 AD. unfortunately it was undergoing repair work today.
+The buildings are fantastic, a highlight of the University is the Book of Kells dating from 800 AD. unfortunately it was undergoing repair work today which happens at a lot of historic sites but is necessary to ensure they still exist for future generations.

 We walked down Temple Bar and viewed the various pubs with interest for later tonight.